-Now that winter has arrived, it's very important that, as a tenant, you understand where you stand with regards to protecting your property against bad weather.
+Now that bad weather is upon us, it's very important that, as a tenant, you understand where you stand with regards to protecting your property against it.

 “Double check the terms in your tenancy agreement and, don't assume your landlord will cover the costs for any damage that occurs - especially to personal belongings” advises Michael Cook, Managing Director of Romans Lettings.